kvassAI/slate/source/includes/_users.md

 ---------- | -------
-query | Query to use for searching size | Number of items to retrieve page | Which page to retrieve. _default page size is 10_
+query | Query to use for searching size | Number of items to retrieve page | Which page to retrieve. _Default page size is 10_

 ## List all Orders for a User